-The search for 'intent' as part of the unplanned coauthorship inquiry is thus unquestionably a proxy for various normative considerations, which courts have failed to articulate with any degree of coherence.
-Indeed, when invited to adopt the idea of "intent" in its interpretation of the coauthorship requirement under U.K. law, the U.K. Court of Appeals openly refused to do so, observing that the intent requirement was a conduit for policy considerations, and that U.K. courts needed to avoid stepping "into the uncertain realms of policy.
-24" Courts in the United States however find little reason to stay away from policy considerations in copyright disputes, and perhaps for good reason.
-25 The element of intent in coauthorship is no exception.
+The search for "intent" as part of the unplanned coauthorship inquiry is thus unquestionably a proxy for various normative considerations, which courts have failed to articulate with any degree of coherence.
+Indeed, when invited to adopt the idea of "intent" in its interpretation of the coauthorship requirement under U.K. law, the U.K. Court of Appeals openly refused to do so, observing that the intent requirement was a conduit for policy considerations, and that U.K. courts needed to avoid stepping "into the uncertain realms of policy."24 Courts in the United States, however find little reason to stay away from policy considerations in copyright disputes, and perhaps for good reason.25 The element of intent in coauthorship is no exception.

 In this Article, I argue that copyright's rules on unplanned coauthorship serve an altogether different, and thus far unappreciated purpose.
-The idea of unplanned coauthorship and the rules governing its invocation derive from the recognition that some creative expression is only ever produced through cooperative behavior among individuals.
-In these instances, the cooperative enterprise is hardly redundant to the creative process (in the sense of merely representing an alternative mechanism of production) but is instead integral to the very creation of the work by being directly constitutive of the parties' reasons and motivations for producing it.
-Situations of unplanned coauthorship represent situations where one collaborator's contributions are inextricably tied to those of
+The idea of unplanned coauthorship and the rules governing its invocation derive from the recognition that some creative expression is relationship with an author free to bargain for an arrangement that will be recognized as a matter of both copyright and contract law.").